API Reference

 Returns:

-The solution to the objective.
+The solution to the problem.

 Return type: